 Self-image plays a lot in your self-esteem and self-confidence levels.
 When we feel good about ourselves we are confident, and regular exercise helps build confidence by improving our body image.

 You’re more likely to strengthen and tone your body from exercising.
 Seeing these results can greatly improve your self-esteem and help you feel better about the way you look.
-How we feel about ourselves emotionally and mentally reflects in our behaviors and improves our quality of life, from personal relationships to our professional endeavors.
+How we feel about ourselves emotionally and mentally reflects in our behaviors.
+It also improves our quality of life, from personal relationships to our professional endeavors.

 One study from the Journal of Education and Human Development found that both men and women experienced a rise in self-esteem after engaging in regular physical activity.